athira-dot/Image-compression-through-Singular-Value-Decomposition/README.md

 The original image is,
 ![alt text](https://github.com/athira-dot/Singular-Value-Decomposition/blob/main/img_for_q3.bmp)

-No_singular values used in R,G,B is: 31 29 73
+No_singular values used in R,G,B is: 31 29 73.
+Then
 [alt text](https://github.com/athira-dot/Singular-Value-Decomposition/blob/main/SVD_70.png)